MicrosoftDocs/learn/learn-pr/azure/enable-reliable-messaging-for-big-data-apps-using-event-hubs/includes/5-exercise-configure-applications-to-send-or-receive-messages-through-an-event-hub.md

 1. If not already open, open **SimpleSend.java** by selecting it from the file list.

-1. In the editor, locate and replace the following strings under ConnectionStringBuilder (do not include the quotes):
+1. In the editor, locate and replace the following strings under ConnectionStringBuilder:

     - `"Your Event Hubs namespace name"` with the name of your Event Hubs namespace.
     - `"Your Event Hub"` with the name of your event hub.